SkylineCommunications/dataminer-docs/user-guide/Getting_started/Installing_a_DMA/Using_a_pre_installed_DataMiner_Virtual_Hard_Disk.md

 - A **staging setup** where both Cassandra and OpenSearch run **locally** on Windows Subsystem for Linux (WSL).
 Such a setup should only be used for **testing and staging environments**, and this will also require additional resources on the local machine.
 To switch such a setup to production, you will need to either migrate to [Storage as a Service (STaaS)](xref:STaaS) or switch to using Cassandra and OpenSearch clusters on separate servers, and then [decommission WSL](xref:Decommissioning_WSL).

-> [!NOTE]
-> The pre-installed DataMiner VM is [hardened](xref:DataMiner_hardening_guide) out-of-the box for improved security.

-To use the pre-installed Virtual Hard Disk, you will need to follow the steps below:
+Once you have downloaded the [pre-installed virtual hard disk](https://community.dataminer.services/dataminer-virtual-hard-disk/) from DataMiner Dojo, you will need to follow the steps below to use it:

 1. [Create the VM](#creating-the-vm).
 1. [Connect and start the VM](#connecting-and-starting-the-vm).
 1. [Configure DataMiner](#configuring-dataminer).
 1. Optionally, [switch from subscription mode to a perpetual-license setup](#switching-from-subscription-mode-to-perpetual-license).

+> [!NOTE]
+> If you are not familiar with virtualization, we suggest [installing DataMiner using the DataMiner Installer](xref:Installing_DM_using_the_DM_installer) instead.

 ## Creating the VM

-When you have downloaded the Virtual Hard Disk, you can start to create a VM in your chosen virtualization environment.
+When you have downloaded the virtual hard disk, you can start to create a VM in your chosen virtualization environment.
 Below you can find the steps to follow in Hyper-V:

 1. Start creating your VM by following [the official Hyper-V guide](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/get-started/create-a-virtual-machine-in-hyper-v).